 - Not waterproof

-Skechers’ best hiking boot for plantar fasciitis keeps you cozy with the full-length removable Air Cooled Memory Foam insole.
+Skechers’ best hiking boot for plantar fasciitis keeps you cozy with ample cushioning and a full-length removable Air Cooled Memory Foam insole.
 At both the tongue and collar, panels made of mesh fabric keep the breeze coming.
 What adds to the breathability is the Relaxed Fit design, which ensures roomy interiors while the midsole does its part in absorbing shock so you can focus on having fun.
-The chunky rubber outsole provides a strong grip on all terrains sans slipping.
+Reviewers have noticed that the chunky rubber outsole on this boot provides a strong grip on all terrains and keeps yours from slipping.

 - Available in 6 colors